Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 * Next come the comparisons and assertions
     * First, a check is made to ensure that compareVersionScores was populated with at least one score, so a comparison can be made
-    * `logComparison(logConfigs, benchmarkName, mode);` calls a log method that takes your comparison configurables, the benchmarkName, and the mode currently being looped through in order to give you more log outputs
+    * `logComparison(benchmarkName, mode);` calls a log method that takes the benchmarkName and the mode currently being looped through in order to give you more log outputs
     * `var percentChange = compareScores(currentVersionScores, compareVersionScores);`
       calls a generalized compare method that has been defined by [exposed methods](#exposed-methods-for-use) mentioned below